mansilladev/mcp-ui-kit/README.md

 # MCP UI Kit

 Build interactive React UIs for MCP tools.

-## Why?

 The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) enables AI assistants to interact with external tools and data.
 The [mcp-ui](https://github.com/anthropics/mcp-ui) project extends this with rich, interactive UI components that can be rendered directly in the AI chat.